 Who was involved

-- Mary Hartnett - Commission of Deaf, DeafBlind & Hard of Hearing Minnesotans
+- Mary Hartnett - Minnesota Commission of the Deaf, DeafBlind & Hard of Hearing (MNCDHH)

 - Ann Feaman - Minnesota Department of Employment and Economic Development